MeanderingNinja/Integrate-Github-Repo-with-Jenkins-Build/README.md

 - Click the "Generate token" button at the bottom of the page.
 - GitHub will generate a new personal access token for you.
 Be sure to copy and save this token in a safe place because it will not be displayed again.
 Note that this token gives access to your GitHub repositories, so keep it secure and do not share it with others.

-Now I can use my personal access token on the Jenkins server to access my GitHub repositories.
+**Now I can use my personal access token on the Jenkins server to access my GitHub repositories!**

 ### Step 2: Setting up a webhook in your GitHub repository that points to your Jenkins instance
 - Go to your GitHub repository and click on **"Settings"**